CenterForOpenScience/Policies-and-Procedures/index.md

 1. Render whatever help you can without further endangering yourself or others
 1. Yield to the instruction of firefighters, police, or other emergency response personnel.
 1. Make a report of the details of the incident for the COS’s records

+##Fire Emergency Exit and Procedure
+The COS designated meeting area in such circumstances is outside in the guest parking spots.
+In the event of a fire, everyone is to exit the office using the front doors, walk down the hallway, and turn right to exit through the glass double doors for the Downtown Business Center.
+If this exit is blocked, exit through the Omni hotel.
+In this scenario, turn left after the hallway, walk through 2 double doors and exit the building using the nearest doors in the Omni hotel, then walk to meet your team at the guest parking spots.

 ##Grievances